 Prioritizing First-Party Data in the Cookieless World of Digital Advertising

-To discuss the death of cookies and why first-party data is a much better alternative, we sat down with SVP of Platform Automation & Analytics Steven Ohrnstein.
+To discuss the inevitable death of cookies and why first-party data is a much better alternative, we sat down with SVP of Platform Automation & Analytics Steven Ohrnstein.

 Q: Steven, the cookieless world we’ve heard about for years is, finally, here.
 Can you remind us why it’s a good thing that cookies are sunsetting?